spcl/serverless-benchmarks/docs/platforms.md

 ### Deployment Modes

-SeBS models two GCP deployment targets:
+SeBS models three GCP deployment targets:

 1. `function-gen1`: the first Google Cloud Functions Gen1 path.
-2. `container`: direct container deployment to Cloud Run.
+2. `function-gen2`: Google Cloud Functions Gen2 package deployment.

-We plan also to add support for `function-gen2`, the current Google Cloud Functions Gen2 path.
+3. `container`: direct container deployment to Cloud Run.
 These deployment types intentionally share a single GCP backend in SeBS, but they are not identical in packaging, naming, scaling, or performance behavior.

 On GCP, there are two different concurrency layers that should not be confused: